Barnstable County, Massachusetts: Government

-Barnstable County is one of the last functioning counties in Massachusetts.
+Barnstable County has one of the last functioning county governments in Massachusetts.
 County government consists of a legislative branch (Barnstable County Assembly of Delegates) and an executive branch (Barnstable County Commissioners).

 Barnstable County Assembly of Delegates

 The Assembly of Delegates is the legislative branch of Barnstable County.
 There are 15 towns in Barnstable County, each town represented on the Assembly.
 In 1989, by an Act of the Massachusetts General Court and confirmed by most Barnstable County voters, the Barnstable County Home Rule Charter went into effect and the first session of the Assembly of Delegates convened.
 All legislative powers of the county are vested in the Assembly, which acts by ordinance and adopts resolutions.

 The Assembly of Delegates consists of 15 delegates, one representing each of the towns in Barnstable County.
 A delegate's vote is weighted on the basis of the population of his or her town.
 The town of Barnstable, for example, has the largest share of the vote, at 20.92%, and Truro has the smallest, at 0.93%.